Gomilol/Resolver.lua/README.md

 # Resolver.lua
 Resolver for skeet.
-Made by Gomi and xSovietDoggo (he helped with angles but nothing else like pasting shit from fourms)
+Made by Gomi, Warped and xSovietDoggo (he helped with angles but nothing else like pasting shit from fourms)

 * This was NOT PAID.
 This was gave out to friends and a place holder for other fourm scripts, and shit I found cool.